+If a storm is headed your way, it’s wise to think about how to protect your home or business from damage.
 Whether you live in hurricane territory or Tornado Alley, near a river or on a fault line, weather emergencies can strike anywhere, anytime.
-Learn how to prepare for severe weather, including tips to board up for National Preparedness Month and how to recover once the disaster passes.
+Learn how to prepare for severe weather with Glass Doctor, including board-up tips and how to recover after the disaster passes.

-- Know what hazardous weather is headed your way: One of the most effective ways to stay aware of dangerous weather is to listen to an NOAA weather radio.
-This type of radio broadcasts continuous weather information from the nearest National Weather Service office, providing you with local, real-time weather updates and emergency alerts.
-Plug one in where people in your home or business are most likely to hear an alert.
-Put batteries in the radio as well to ensure continued alerts in a power outage.
+One of the most effective ways to stay aware of dangerous weather is to listen to NOAA weather radio or check the NOAA website.
+This radio channel broadcasts continuous weather information from the nearest National Weather Service office, providing you with local, real-time weather updates and emergency alerts.
+Make sure you put batteries in your radio to continue hearing alerts if a power outage occurs.

-- Make an emergency plan: Discuss an emergency meeting place with your family in case disaster strikes.
-Keep emergency contact information in a safe place, such as in your wallet or saved on your phone.
+Discuss an emergency meeting place with your family just in case disaster strikes.
+Keep emergency contact information in a safe place like your wallet or saved on your phone.
 Make sure your business has an evacuation route and other safety protocols in place.

-- Board up your windows: While board up services are often used to protect your home or business after it’s been hit by a storm, you can also use it as a preventative measure.
-For instance, if your weather radio warns you a hurricane or tornado is coming, you can board up your windows from the outside to protect the glass from flying debris.
+While emergency board-up services are often used to protect your home or business after it’s been hit by a storm, you can also use board-up services when preparing for severe weather.
+For instance, if a hurricane or tornado is coming, you can board up your windows from the outside to protect the glass from flying debris.

-This service includes covering damaged windows with plywood so your home or business isn’t left exposed until you can have the windows replaced.
-The most common time to pursue board up services is after a natural disaster or burglary results in broken windows.
+Emergency board-up services typically entail covering damaged windows with plywood so your home or business isn’t left exposed, giving you time to get the windows properly replaced.
 The service provides several benefits:

-- Prevent additional damage: A wind storm, tornado or hurricane can easily break windows, leaving the interior vulnerable to further storm damage.
+A windstorm, tornado or hurricane can easily break windows, leaving the interior vulnerable to further storm damage.
 For example, if it rains heavily the day after a big storm, this water could enter your home or business and do more damage.
-Boarded up windows prevent this.
+Boarded-up windows prevent this.

-- Maintain insurance coverage: Many homeowners insurance policies require you to pursue board up services following a natural disaster.
+Many home insurance policies require you to search through multiple board-up services following a natural disaster.
 You increase your eligibility for coverage if you can prove that the damage your home sustained occurred during the storm, not in the days following, because your broken windows were boarded up and protected against additional damage.